 Ease of Use

-Makita has the advantage for light weight usability.
+Makita has the advantage of lightweight usability.
 Their battery is fast charging and overall weight balance is excellent.
-DeWALT has average handling, and is lighter than the high powered Milwaukee.
+DeWALT has average handling and is lighter than the high powered Milwaukee.

 • DeWALT has a 3 year warranty for faults or defects, subject to “fair wear and tear” testing for the 3rd year.

 • Makita has a 3-year tool warranty, but a separate 1-year warranty for chargers.

 There isn’t a simple answer to which brand is best.
 Make a DeWALT vs Makita vs Milwaukee drill test for comparison, and you will get three different results.